insideout10/wordlift-docs/docs/faq.rst

 ===============

 WordLift, includes with the `business plan <https://wordlift.io/business/>`_, the option **to support a custom domain** for linked data publishing.
 This means that you can use your own domain name to host the knowledge graph that WordLift creates.
-The main advantage is that you can use the same domain name for your website (ie https://www.example.org) and for the knowledge graph (https://data.example.org).
+The main advantage is that you can use the same domain name for your website (ie `https://www.example.org`) and for the knowledge graph (`https://data.example.org`).
-Moreover if you decide to host the knowledge graph on a different platform you are free to do it (no vendor lock-in).
+Moreover if you decide to host the knowledge graph on a different platform you are free to do so without any vendor lock-in.
 WordLift hosts your data in a `Linked Data platform <https://www.w3.org/TR/ldp/>`_, using the custom domain you are free to migrate your data to any other compatible graph platform without the need of changing the URIs of your entities.